Do not hesitate to give us a call. We are an expert team and we are happy to talk to you.

 +51 973 250 586

 Classic Inca Trail Trek to Machu Picchu is a four days trail from Cusco.
-It tops the bucket list of many travellers.
+The 4 day inca Trail hike to Machu Picchu tops the bucket list of many travellers.
 To most, it is an experience of a lifetime to retrace the footsteps of Incas.
 The path they built over five hundred years ago.

-Only those on Classic Inca Trail to Machu Picchu get the exclusive view of sunrise from the Sun gate.
+Only those on Classic Inca Trail to Machu Picchu get the exclusive view of sunrise from the Inca site of Sun gate.

 As for trekkers, even operators need permits and license to operate this tour.
 Treks in Cusco is one of the licensed tour operators for Inca Trail.
 As this is one of our signature treks, we have dedicated team of guides, chefs and porters for this.
 Our guides are tourism professionals from Cusco.
 They have a wealth of knowledge and are fluent in English.